systeminit/si/app/docs/src/explanation/iac-comparison.md

 You may be wondering about [HashiCorp Vault](https://registry.terraform.io/providers/hashicorp/vault/latest/docs).
 Vault is integrated with Terraform through the 'Vault Provider', which exposes resources that you can use to consume secret data as attributes.
 The same underlying challenges apply - this solves the problem of connecting to vault, getting the data from secure storage, and then injecting it as a variable - but the variables themselves are no different than when they were injected through tfvars or credentials.
 :::

 System Initiative provides secrets as a first-class part of the data model.
-They are defined as an *asset*, with a *schema* that sets the shape of the secret data that needs to be stored, and an *authentication* function that handles configuring the execution environment for when a secret is required.
+They are defined as a *schema* that sets the shape of the secret data that needs to be stored, and an *authentication* function that handles configuring the execution environment for when a secret is required.
 When you want to pass a secret value into System Initiative, you create a new component, then set the values.
 They are encrypted first by your browser, using the public half of a workspace level [Ed25519 public keypair](https://en.wikipedia.org/wiki/EdDSA).
 This keypair is itself encrypted at rest with a cluster level key-pair inside our infrastructure (this ensures that, in the event of data compromise, your keys cannot be read without externally stored key material.)
 Then our database itself is encrypted at rest by [AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html).
 The data is then sent to System Initiative over HTTPS.
 This model ensures that your secrets are not transmitted across the wire unencrypted, even when you set them, and are encrypted at rest (even if the database were to be dumped in plain text.)

-Here is the full source code for our AWS Credential asset as an example of how easy it is to build even a complex secret:
+Here is the full source code for our AWS Credential schema as an example of how easy it is to build even a complex secret:

 :::code-group
 ```typescript [AWS Credential Schema]